lanagarmire/SSrGE/README.md

 This procedure can be used as dimension reduction/feature selection or feature ranking.
 It is based on the scikit-learn library and is easy to re-implement.
 However, the package allows to parallelize the fitting procedures, implements a cross-validation procedure, eeSNVs and gene rankings and can extract SNV and Gene expressions (normalized) matrices from RNA-seq dataset.

-This package can be used in stand-alone to reduce any single-cell SNV matrix (raw:single-cell, col: SNV (binary)), using a single-cell gene expression matrix (raw: gene-expression (float), col:single-cell).
-However, we have developped two additional packages that can be used to download and process RNA-seq data:
+SSrGE can be used in stand-alone to reduce any single-cell SNV matrix (raw:single-cell, col: SNV (binary)), using a single-cell gene expression matrix (raw: gene-expression (float), col:single-cell).
+However, we have developped two additional modules, included in this package, that can be used to download and process RNA-seq data:
-* [download_ncbi_data](https://github.com/lanagarmire/download_ncbi_sra): download and extract .sra files from NCBI
+* [download_ncbi_data](https://github.com/lanagarmire/SSrGE/README_download_ncbi_rsa.md): download and extract .sra files from NCBI
-* [SNV_calling](https://github.com/lanagarmire/SNV_calling): align reads/infer SNVs and infer gene expression matrices from .fastq files.
+* [SNV_calling](https://github.com/lanagarmire/SSrGE/README_SNV_calling.md): align reads/infer SNVs and infer gene expression matrices from .fastq files.

 ## installation (local)